httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Each algorithm has a status field, which is intended to provide an aid to implementation selection.

-Algorithms with a status value of "standard" are suitable for many purposes and it is RECOMMENDED that applications use these algorithms.
+Algorithms with a status value of "Active" are suitable for many purposes and it is RECOMMENDED that applications use these algorithms.
 These can be used in adversarial situations where hash functions might need to provide resistance to collision, first-preimage and second-preimage attacks.
-For adversarial situations, selecting which of the "standard" algorithms are acceptable will depend on the level of protection the circumstances demand.
+For adversarial situations, selecting which of the "Active" algorithms are acceptable will depend on the level of protection the circumstances demand.
 More considerations are presented in {{sec-agility}}.

-Algorithms with a status value of "insecure" either provide none of these properties, or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).
+Algorithms with a status value of "Deprecated" either provide none of these properties, or are known to be weak (see {{NO-MD5}} and {{NO-SHA}}).
 These algorithms MAY be used to preserve integrity against corruption, but MUST NOT be used in a potentially adversarial setting; for example, when signing Integrity